MrAle98/sliver-deployment/README.md

 PS >
 ```

 Restart the VM.
-After the VM restarts be sure AV is completely disabled.
+After the VM restarts **be sure AV is completely disabled**.

 Run build-servers.sh.